dvrpc/network-routing/network_routing/database/readme.md

   --help  Show this message and exit.

 Commands:
-  build-initial                 Roll a brand-new database for with the... build-secondary               Update the db as defined by PATCH NUMBER export-geojson                Save RIDESCORE .geojson files to be tiled... export-shps-for-manual-edits  Export data necessary for manual station... make-nodes-for-edges          Generate topologically-sound nodes for the... make-vector-tiles             Turn GeoJSON files into .mbtiles format
+  build-initial         Roll a brand-new database for with the... build-secondary       Update the db as defined by PATCH NUMBER export-geojson        Save a group of .geojson files to be tiled for... export-shapefiles     Export a set of shapefiles identified by EXPORT_NAME make-nodes-for-edges  Generate topologically-sound nodes for the... make-vector-tiles     Turn GeoJSON files into .mbtiles format
 ```